habigrow/habigrow/FAQ.md

 ### What is Habigrow?

-**Habigrow** is a comprehensive habit tracking application that helps you build consistent habits, achieve meaningful goals, and understand your emotional patterns.
+Habigrow is a comprehensive habit tracking application that helps you build consistent habits, achieve meaningful goals, and understand your emotional patterns.
 It combines habit formation science with intuitive design to make behavior change sustainable and automatic.

-**Keywords:** habit tracker app, goal tracker, routine builder, mood tracker, productivity tracker
+Learn more about [Habigrow's features](https://www.habigrow.com) and how it can help you build better habits.

 ### Is Habigrow free?